2 Powerful Questions to Improve Your Marriage

 Sign up for her weekly articles at https://mailchi.mp/dc4a8a37a1fb/sunshynegrayresources

-Encouraged by what you read?
+Were you encouraged by what you read?

-Would you share this article with a friend, co-worker, or family member?
+Then, would you share this article with a friend, co-worker, or family member?

 Or, maybe you can send it to a friend or family member?

-This blog occasionally uses affiliate links and may contain affiliate links.
-Additionally, Melanie Redd is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+This is an affiliate advertising program designed to provide a means for sites to earn advertising fees.
+These are earned by advertising and linking to amazon.com.
 Also, for more on my disclosure policy, click HERE.

-© Melanie Redd and Ministry of Hope, 2018.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
-Further, excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Ministry of Hope with appropriate and specific direction to the original content.
+Further, excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Hope Ministry, LLC.
+Please give appropriate and specific directions to the original content.

 1 Comment